11:00 hrs, 18 August 1966. Nui Dat, South Vietnam.

 Accounts of the Battle of Long Tan

 There are numerous excellent on-line accounts of the battle of Long Tan.
-If you would like to do further reading, I recommend checking out the OC of D Coy, 6 RAR, Harry Smith’s page, Bob Buick, who was the platoon sergeant of 11 Platoon at the battle, Dave Sabben’s (12 Platoon commander) account and Terry Burstall’s (who was a private in D Coy during the battle) research into the enemy’s perspective, with further information being found at the Australian Government’s official Vietnam War page and the 6 RAR Association website.
+If you would like to do further reading, I recommend checking out the OC of D Coy, 6 RAR, Harry Smith’s page, Bob Buick’s who was the platoon sergeant of 11 Platoon at the battle, Dave Sabben’s (12 Platoon commander) account and Terry Burstall’s (who was a private in D Coy during the battle) research into the enemy’s perspective, with further information being found at the Australian Government’s official Vietnam War page and the 6 RAR Association website.
 An ABC regional radio interview with Albany farmer and Long Tan veteran, Harley Webb is also worth listening to for a personal account of the battle.

 In August 2006, on the 40th anniversary of the battle, Martin Walsh of Red Dune Films, in conjunction with FOXTEL premiered this excellent documentary of the battle, which can be seen below.
 Narrated by Sam Worthington and running for an hour and forty one minutes it provides an excellent account of the battle through the experiences of the participants.
 It is definitely worth taking the time to check it out and gives a much better perspective than the 2019 dramatised feature film, Danger Close.

 If you like what you see here, please FOLLOW this page via email or by using either the buttons below or in the column on the right.
-I try to post NEW content every second Sunday (at least) and knowing that somebody is looking at this gives me the encouragement I need to set aside time to go through my archives and collection in order to develop the content for the page.
-And of course, feel free to contact me here, via email or by visiting my Facebook or Instagram pages
+I post NEW content regularly and feel free to contact me here, via email or by visiting my Facebook or Instagram pages